rich-iannone/whittaker/README.md

 ## What is Whittaker?

 Whittaker is a Python library for Generalized Additive Models (GAMs), the flexible regression models that replace rigid linear assumptions with smooth, data-driven functions.
-Whether you're fitting a dose-response curve, modeling spatial patterns, or building prediction intervals, Whittaker gives you the smooth catalog, inference machinery, and diagnostic tools to do it right.
+Whether you're fitting a dose-response curve, modeling spatial patterns, or building prediction intervals, Whittaker gives you the smooth catalog, inference machinery, and diagnostic tools to do it right!

 ### Why Whittaker?